JetBrains/guide/site/webstorm/tips/open-project-with-drag-and-drop/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Did you know that you can drag and drop a folder from your file manager or desktop onto the WebStorm _Welcome_ screen to open it?
----